 For the academic login, please select your country in the dropdown list.
 You will be redirected to verify your credentials.

-Is Isolated Aphasia a Typical Presentation of Presumed Cardioembolic Transient Ischemic Attack or Stroke?Fennis Th.F.M. · Compter A. · van den Broek M.W.C. · Koudstaal P.J. · Algra A. · Koehler P.J.e
+Is Isolated Aphasia a Typical Presentation of Presumed Cardioembolic Transient Ischemic Attack or Stroke?Fennis Th.F.M.a · Compter A.b · van den Broek M.W.C.a · Koudstaal P.J.d · Algra A.c · Koehler P.J.e

 aDepartment of Neurology, Ziekenhuis St. Jansdal, Harderwijk, bUMC Utrecht Stroke Center, Department of Neurology and Neurosurgery and cJulius Center for Health Sciences and Primary Care, University Medical Center Utrecht, Utrecht, dDepartment of Neurology, Erasmus Medical Center, Rotterdam, and eDepartment of Neurology, Atrium Medical Center, Heerlen, the Netherlands